ayrat555/ayrat555.github.io/_posts/2022-08-06-async-processing.md

 - Each worker is started in a separate thread
 - A Postgres table is used as the task queue

 This implementation was written for a specific use case - [el monitorro bot](https://github.com/ayrat555/el_monitorro).
-This specific implementation of background processing was provided by time.
+This specific implementation of background processing was proved by time.
 Each day it processes more and more feeds every minute (the current number is more than 3000).
-Some users host a bot on their infrastructure.
+Some users host the bot on their infrastructure.

 You can find out more about the threaded processing in fang in [this blog post](https://www.badykov.com/rust/fang/).